Enjoy the Taste and Health Benefits of Winter Squash

 Although nutritional content of winter squash varies, these low calorie winter vegetables provide numerous health benefits that may help reduce the risk of many diseases, including heart and respiratory disease, cancer, diabetes and arthritis.
 They contain high levels of alpha-carotene and beta-carotene, which converts to Vitamin A, are a good source of Vitamin C and potassium, and are a healthy source of fiber.

 In addition to using winter squash as decorations, try making Apple and Cheese Stuffed Acorn Squash.
 You might be surprised at the combination.
-For more information on winter squash, contact the University of Arkansas Division of Agriculture in the Miller County Courthouse, call 870-779-3609, or e-mail firstname.lastname@example.org.
-Follow me on facebook at UAEXMillerCountyFCS/CarlaHaleyHadley, and twitter at @MillerCountyFCS
+For more information, contact the Miller County Extension Office, 870-779-3609 or visit us in room 215 at the Miller County Courthouse.
+We're online at firstname.lastname@example.org, on Facebook at UAEXMillerCountyFCS, on Twitter @MillerCountyFCS or on the web at uaex.edu/Miller.

 Apple and Cheese Stuffed Acorn Squash